Kingshen236/CSI_Study/README.md

 # Purpose
 Hello, this is an in-depth collection of all the lessons learned in the Chico 2025 CS Summer program, divided into the various coding languages used in the program
-## Sections
+## Coding Languages
 ### JavaScript
 JavaScript is a versatile, dynamically typed programming language used for interactive web applications, supporting both client-side and server-side development, and integrating seamlessly with HTML, CSS, and a rich standard library.
 ### Java
 Java is a high-level, general-purpose, memory-safe, object-oriented programming language.
-It is intended to let programmers write once and run anywhere, meaning that compiled Java code can run on all platforms that support Java without the need for recompilation.
+It is intended to let programmers write once and run anywhere, meaning that compiled Java code can run on all platforms that support Java without requiring recompilation.
 ### HTML
 Hypertext Markup Language is the standard markup language for documents designed to be displayed in a web browser.
 It defines the content and structure of web content.
 It is often assisted by technologies such as Cascading Style Sheets and scripting languages such as JavaScript, a programming language.
 ### CSS